kmorris01/Data-Visualization-/README.md

 I decided to use 4 bar charts to display the visualizations, and incorporate one Pie Chart to show the magnitude of female vs male survival compared to the survived population.
 This easily demonstrates that 68% of females survived compared to only 32% of males surviving.
 I also updated the data to as shown in file titanic_data_1 to show Pclass as Lower, Middle and Upper.
 And to show the Embarked city names instead of letters.
 All of this was done based on feedback as displayed below.

   **I removed final_html at the suggestion of the reviewer, as index 3 html had the the charts desired.
 I updated data to titanic_data_2 to correct typo of Southhampton.

+  ***I updated index 3 HTML to index 3.1 HTML after review from feedback of grader about not really needed all the variables.

 #Feedback--Titanic Charts